 What are the biggest literal numbers in the Bible?
 An army of 200 million (200 times 1,000 times 1,000) beings, likely a mix of deceived humans and demonic spirits, will be allowed to kill one third of humanity (Revelation 9:14 - 18).
 The Eternal allows this, as part of his second "woe," to punish those who steadfastly refuse to repent (verses 20 - 21).

-What are the next biggest numbers in the entirety of the Bible?
+What are the next biggest numbers in the entirety of Scripture?
 Both Daniel 7:10 and Revelation 5:11 state that "ten thousand times ten thousand" (KJV), or 100 million spirit beings were revealed to be around the throne of God.
 Both verses also record that "thousands of thousands" of other righteous spirits existed, with Daniel stating they ministered unto God.

 Largest and smallest

 The book of Psalms holds the unique distinction of containing both the largest and smallest Bible chapters in terms of verses and words.
 Psalm 119, as the biggest chapter, has 176 verses and 2,438 words.
 Psalm 117, however, has only 2 verses and 33 words.
 Matthew 26 is the longest New Testament chapter with 75 verses and 1,625 words.

 The shortest verses in the KJV Bible Old Testament, in terms of the number of words, are found in the book of 1Chronicles.
 Verses 1, 2, 3, 24, 25 and 26 of the first chapter contain only three words each.

 The shortest verse in the entirety of the Bible is John 18:5.
 It is only two words long, comprising a total of three letters.
 When the Jewish authorities came to arrest Christ they stated they were looking for Jesus of Nazareth.
 The Lord's reply was "I am."
 The word "he" at the end of his response was added by translators.
 It is not found in the original Greek text of the verse.